plumvillage/newsletter/src/en/articles/sr-trang-hien-nhan--hello-attachment-you-are-my-friend.md

 ## The signs of attachment

 Dear community, as a very young disciple, I want to offer you a gift–the story of my practice with one of the mental formations that I have inherited from a long stream of ancestors, their experiences, and inner formations.
-The name of this mental formation is attachment, and the name of this ongoing story, sometimes going up and sometimes down, is “Hello attachment, You Are My Friend”.
+The name of this mental formation is attachment, and the name of this ongoing story, sometimes going up and sometimes down, is “Hello attachment, You Are My Friend.”

 {% image "article/sr-trang-hien-nhan/EN/Planting-Tree-In-LH.jpeg", "", "Lower Hamlet tree planting day" %}